DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - However, I have changed it so that the player has to be holding down the movement input in the direction of the enemy in order to move towards them while attacking.
 - So, if you're attacking and not holding down any movement input, the player will pretty much stay in place while attacking.
 - This should give the player more control over their movement while attacking.

-### Juice
-- Chromatic aberration effect whenever you use your secondar

 ### Balancing
 - Primary attacks are even weaker now, to encourage the player to use their secondary attacks more often.